 If you’re looking to pamper yourself on your holiday in Dominica, here are two luxury resorts to check out.

 Cabrits Resort and Spa Kempinski Dominica is a newly built 5-star luxury resort near Portsmouth.
 It’s surrounded by Cabrits National Park, so you’ll be immersed in nature here while still having every luxury offered.

 This resort offers 151 rooms with breathtaking panoramic views of the Caribbean sea.
 Amenities at the resort include a full-service spa, international cuisine at 4 different restaurants and bars, and a state-of-the-art fitness facility.
 It also features two floodlit tennis courts, 4 swimming pools, and meeting space if you’re hosting a retreat or wedding.

 Natural attractions are outside your door, including Indian River, hiking trails and scuba diving in Cabrits National Park, and nearby waterfalls.
 If you want to explore further, tours can be arranged from the resort.

-Ranked as the #1 resort hotel in the Caribbean by Travel & Leisure’s 2020 World’s Best Awards, you’ll be guaranteed an unforgettable stay at Secret Bay.
+Secret Bay. is known as one of the best Caribbean resorts after being named the #1 resort hotel in the Caribbean by Travel & Leisure’s 2020 World’s Best Awards!
+You’ll be guaranteed an unforgettable stay here.

-Here you can experience a six-star service with award-winning villas renowned for their fusion of high design and local craftsmanship.
-This is truly where luxury meets nature, with open-air luxury villas composed entirely of sustainably-sourced tropical hardwoods.
+At secret bay you’ll experience a six-star service with award-winning villas renowned for their fusion of high design and local craftsmanship.
+This is truly where luxury meets nature, with open-air luxury villas composed entirely of sustainably sourced tropical hardwoods.